What is a Managed Network? – Definition from Network Medics

 Managed services have evolved over the years due to advancements in technology.
 When seven independent entities of Regional Bell Operating Companies (RBOCs) were established, they were offering local telephone services when a breakup took place within the monopoly of the Bell System in 1984.
 This event made changes to customers’ contracts by distributing them from one provider to various entities.
 The competition between these entities paved the way for the growth of managed connectivity services.

 Application service providers offer remote application hosting services, eventually evolving into remote customers’ IT networks.
-These companies began to be referred to as the Managed Service Providers (MSPs).
+These companies began to be referred to as Managed Service Providers (MSPs).
 However, the MSP service model is different from managed network service providers.

 SMBs find MSPs as a go-to option due to the financial and space constraints to house IT resources.
 It also lets them managed network services without the expense of hiring more staff.